johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-01-22-azure-container-apps-dapr-bicep-github-actions-debug-devcontainer/index.md

 This post shows how to build and deploy two Azure Container Apps using Bicep and GitHub Actions.
 These apps will communicate using [dapr](https://docs.dapr.io/), be built in [VS Code using a devcontainer](https://code.visualstudio.com/docs/remote/containers).
 It will be possible to debug in VS Code and run with `docker-compose`.

-This post follows on from the [previous post](../2021-12-27-azure-container-apps-build-and-deploy-with-bicep-and-github-actions/index.md) which built and deployed a simple web application to Azure Container Apps using Bicep and GitHub Actions using the GitHub container registry.
+This follows on from the [previous post](../2021-12-27-azure-container-apps-build-and-deploy-with-bicep-and-github-actions/index.md) which built and deployed a simple web application to Azure Container Apps using Bicep and GitHub Actions using the GitHub container registry.

 ![title image reading "Azure Container Apps dapr, devcontainer, debug and deploy"  with the dapr, Bicep, Azure Container Apps and GitHub Actions logos](title-image.png)